u6f6o/minesweeper/README.md

 # minesweeper

-This particular tag relates to my first blog post about sweeping mines in clojure.
-The blog post can be found here.
+This particular tag relates to my second blog post about sweeping mines in clojure.
+The blog post can be found [here](https://comsysto.com/blog-post/sweeping-mines-with-clojure-part-2).

 ## Usage